Ganga Expressway: Route Map, Cost, Real Estate Impact and other Details

-This project consists of modern amenities and safety measures.
+This project consists of modern facilities and safety measures.
 It includes service roads, rest areas, toll plazas, and underpasses to ensure smooth and safe travel.
 Moreover, the expressway will promote tourism by providing better access to various historical and religious sites along the Ganges River.

 Also Read – Delhi-Dehradun Expressway